TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/Index.rst

 .. include:: /Includes.rst.txt
 .. _general-principles:

 ==================
-General Principles
+General principles
 ==================

-This chapter will introduce you to some of the core components used in TYPO3's backend interface and is recommended for new users.
+This chapter will introduce you to some of the core components used in the TYPO3 backend interface and is recommended for new users.

 .. toctree::
    :maxdepth: 5